Baker Says Son Will Cooperate With US Attorney In Sex Assault Investigation

 The incident was first reported Friday by WBZ-TV I-Team Chief Investigative reporter Cheryl Fiandaca.
 Sources told her it happened on June 20 aboard a JetBlue Flight from Washington, D.C. to Boston.

-According to sources, an adult female passenger told State Police that Andrew Baker, who is known as A.J., groped her breast on that flight.
+According to the sources, an adult female passenger told State Police that Andrew Baker, who is known as A.J., groped her breast on that flight.
 The woman allegedly told authorities that Baker refused to stop touching her and that she needed the help of flight attendants to move to another seat on the plane.

 A passenger on that flight told the I-Team that they saw police board the plane and remove a man and that a woman was visibly upset.
 Sources say police spoke to the alleged victim and took Baker off the flight, but the Governor’s son was not arrested or summonsed to court.
 The State Police had no comment on the incident.